dladams/duneproc/doc/tutorial02.md

 * NPROC - Maximum number of events to process.
 Default of 0 means all.
 * NSKIP - Number of events to skip.
 Default of 0 means none.
 * OPT - Other options.
 See help.
 Typically this can be omitted.

+The first argument is a sequence of fclnames and the top-level fcl file includes each of these extended with the fcl extension:
+E.g. for FCL = fcl1/fcl2/fcl3:

+> #include "fcl1.fcl"
+> #include "fcl2.fcl"
+> #include "fcl3.fcl"

+In addition, the files extra.fcl, local.fcl and dbg.fcl are also included if present in the submission directory.
+The first is inserted in the second position so it can provide parameters to the following files.
+The other two appear at the end where they can can override earlier definitions.
+E.g., if all three were present

+> #include "fcl1.fcl"
+> #include "extra.fcl"
+> #include "fcl2.fcl"
+> #include "fcl3.fcl"
+> #include "local.fcl"
+> #include "dbg.fcl"